robert-laws/jekyll-review-october-2018/my_collections/_posts/2018-10-04-useful-resources.md

 tags: [jekyll]
 featured-image: stock-5.jpg
 ---
-Some useful resources that can make your life easier <!-- more -->Continue reading to find out where to find the most useful resources for Jekyll.
+Some useful resources that can make your life easier <!-- more -->Continue reading to find out where to find the very most useful resources for Jekyll.